Farr Out Wellness

 What parts of my body will be massaged?

-A typical full-body session will include work on your back, arms, upper chest, legs, feet, hands, head, neck, and shoulders.
+A typical full-body session will include work on your back, arms, upper chest, legs, feet, hands, head, face, neck, and shoulders.
 If there is an area your would prefer not to be massaged, please feel free to indicate this before or during the session.

 What will the massage feel like?